 \subsection{Mock data analysis and simulation}

-We simulate an observation scenario of the three LIGO detectors (Livingston, Hanford, Aundha) and the Virgo detector spanning one year.
+We simulate an observation scenario of the three LIGO detectors (Livingston, Hanford, and Aundha) and the Virgo detector spanning one year.
 Our primary focus is to assess the detectability of BNS mergers.
 Within this setup, we explore different possible operating conditions for the detectors.
 The first, which offers a more pragmatic view, assumes that each of the four interferometers operates with a duty cycle of 70\%.
-This number is chosen based on the third observing run of two LIGO and Virgo detectors~\cite{gwtc3}.
+This number is chosen based on the third observing run of the two LIGO and Virgo detectors~\cite{gwtc3}.
 For comparison, we also examine scenarios where all detectors operate at full and half-duty cycles, 100\% and 50\%, respectively.

-We begin the simulation by first generating Gaussian noise realizations for each interferometer following their respective PSDs, as illustrated in Fig.~\ref{fig:psd_curves}.
+We begin the simulation (see Fig.~\ref{fig:simulation_setup}) by first generating Gaussian noise realizations for each interferometer following their respective PSDs, as illustrated in Fig.~\ref{fig:psd_curves}.
 We use the publicly available LIGO A+ and Advanced Virgo Plus (AdV+) sensitivity curves~\cite{dcc_public_ligo_sensitivity}.
-Given our objective to identify GW signals from BNS mergers, we construct a realistic population of BNS sources and incorporate GW signals from their merges into the noise strains.
+Given our objective to identify GW signals from BNS mergers, we construct a realistic population of BNS sources and incorporate GW signals from their mergers into the noise strains.